paralleldrive/cuid/README.markdown

 # CUID

-Collission-resistant ids optimized for horizontal scaling and sequential lookup performance.
+Collision-resistant ids optimized for horizontal scaling and sequential lookup performance.

 Currently available for Node, browsers, and Ruby (see ports below -- more ports are welcome).